spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 ![Decision rule hierarchy](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+%26+Discounts/Discount/Discount+Feature+Overview/decision-rule-hierarchy.png)

 When a cart is evaluated on a level that has a rule and a rule group, the rule group is treated as a single rule.
-The diagram below shows how a cart is evaluated against the rules on the previous screenshot.
+The following diagram shows how a cart is evaluated against the rules on the previous screenshot.

 ### Discount threshold